 type and stage.
 The type and stage of the cancer helps tell whether you need additional

-treatment.
-When you have surgery for thyroid cancer, your surgeon may do 1 of the
+When you have surgery for thyroid cancer, your surgeon may do one of the following

 Total thyroidectomy.
 This surgery removes the whole thyroid gland.